Snap-dragon (game): Literary references

 Snap-dragon is mentioned in T. H. White's The Sword in the Stone (1938); although ostensibly set in the Middle Ages, the novel is full of such anachronisms.

 Agatha Christie's book Hallowe'en Party describes a children's party (in which a child's murder causes Poirot to be brought in) where snap-dragon is played at the end of the evening.

-In The Dark Flight Down by Marcus Sedgwick, chapter 5 describes a game of snapdragon played during the wake of Director Korp.
-The rules are described as a drinking game, whereby should a player drop the raisin, they have to take a shot.
+In The Dark Flight Down by Marcus Sedgwick, chapter five describes a game of snapdragon played during the wake of Director Korp.
+The rules are described as a drinking game, whereby should a player drop a raisin, he or she has to take a shot.
 Boy recalls Valerian playing (and winning) the game with absinthe as the alcohol which burns, including how he used to show off as the game wore on.

+In Jamaica Inn (novel) by Daphne du Maurier, chapter twelve, Joss Merlyn pretends he spent Christmas Eve playing games of snapdragon and cat's cradle.

 Origins

-In the English play Lingua (1607) the practice is said to come from classical antiquity: "When Hercules had killed the flaming dragon of Hesperia with the apples of that orchard, he made this fiery meat; in memory whereof he named it Snapdragon."
+In the English play Lingua (1607), the practice is said to come from classical antiquity: "When Hercules had killed the flaming dragon of Hesperia with the apples of that orchard, he made this fiery meat; in memory whereof he named it Snapdragon."
 Brooks' Master Sandy's Snapdragon suggests another mythical origin, relating the fire of snap-dragons to Saint George and the dragon.
 Chambers suggests that it hearkens back to druidic fire-worship.
 According to the Oxford English Dictionary entry for flapdragon, "the original sense may have been identical with a dialectal sense of snapdragon, viz. a figure of a dragon's head with snapping jaws, carried about by the mummers at Christmas; but of this there is no trace in our quot[ation]s".

 Science

-Michael Faraday, in his essay The Chemical History of a Candle (1860), suggested that the raisins in snap-dragon act like miniature wicks.
-The concept is similar to that of burning brandy on top of Christmas puddings—the brandy is burning, but is not burning at a high enough temperature to consume the raisins.
-Nevertheless, children often burned their hands or mouths playing this game, which may have led to the practice mostly dying out in the early 20th century, while persisting in some families.
+Michael Faraday, in his essay The Chemical History of a Candle (1860), suggests that the raisins in snap-dragon act like miniature wicks.
+The concept is similar to that of burning brandy on top of Christmas puddings—the brandy is burning but is not hot enough to consume the raisins.
+Nevertheless, children often burned their hands or mouths playing this game, which may have led to the practice mostly dying out in the early 20th century, although some families still played the game.